Home

 The service advisors are caught completely off guard.
 The customer says, "My new car has a problem.
 The salesperson told me to bring it in."
 What happens next is commonplace.
 The service advisor says, "What is the problem?"
 The customer says, "I told the salesperson.
 Did he not tell you I was coming?"
 The advisor says, "No and as you can see we have a full schedule of work, it may be a while before we can even look at it."
 Now the customer is irritated.
 Not only is no one aware they were coming, now they have an unanticipated wait before anyone even looks at the car.

-You can see where this is going, right?
-Now the customer comes to the showroom floor to find you.
 I will stop here, it doesn't get any better.
 The road to a sale step 11 is about proper delivery.
 It is also about proper customer service.

 How to avoid the problem?
 It's easy if you will think before you act.